leeallennyc/data-structures-fall-2020/week3/README.md

 * I realized after going down the abyss of "callback hell" tutorials, that I needed to get back to a simpler version of what was exactly needed to finish the exercise.
 * My approach was first to limit the streetAddress Array to only 10 addresses, so as to not overdue the API rate limits while testing things.
 * Then to figure out how to pass the data of `fs.readFile` to the `async.eachSeries()` method.
-* After considerable energy with experimenting, and wanted to solve the issue of multiple files a directory, I came up with the following for loop to address this:
+* After considerable energy with experimenting, and wanted to solve the issue of multiple files in a directory, I came up with the following for loop to address this:

 ```js
 // Used if we have multiple files in the directory to read